How Do I Crate Train My Puppy?

 Sticking to a Schedule

 Consistency is key to successful crate training.
-By sticking to a regular schedule for feeding, potty breaks, exercise, and crate time, you create predictability and routine for your puppy. are creatures of habit and thrive on consistency, so maintaining a structured schedule helps them understand what is expected of them.
+By sticking to a regular schedule for feeding, potty breaks, exercise, and crate time, you create predictability and routine for your puppy.
+Dogs are creatures of habit and thrive on consistency, so maintaining a structured schedule helps them understand what is expected of them.
 Additionally, a consistent schedule reduces the likelihood of accidents in the crate and helps your puppy adapt quicker to the training process.

 Avoiding Accidents in the Crate